AathreyaG/reactai-starter/analysis.md

   - Automated security scans and code testing in the pipeline.

 - **User Stories:**
-  - Applicant needs to submit information, schedule enrollment, track status, and receive notifications.
+  - Applicants need to submit information, schedule enrollment, track status, and receive notifications.
   - Internal users need dashboards for processing times, queues, and scheduling adjustments.
   - Supervisors need to approve enrollments for scheduling.
   - DevSecOps engineers need to create and manage AWS environments, pipelines, and workflows.